senekor/rust-workshop/final_project/src/components/http/hello_world.md

 Now, if you `cargo run` your project, it should still print "Hello, world!".

-## Spinning up a useless HTTP-server
+## Spinning up a useless HTTP server

 We're not quite done with the boilerplte yet: